 Keith Miller is in his 24th season as a member of the Harvard coaching staff in 2014-15.
 He coaches both the men's and women's diving programs and has led each to great success during his tenure.
+In the Fall of 2014, Miller's position was formally endowed as The Class of 1989 Head Coach for Diving.

 Since 2003, 10 Harvard divers have won Ivy Championships, and many more have been Ivy finalists (top-8).
 Also during that time, Enrique Roy ’04, Samantha Papadakis ’06 and Mike Mosca ’14 have competed at the NCAA Championships.
 Mosca was a finalist in three events at the 2012 U.S. Olympic Trials and finished 13th at the 2014 NCAA Championships on 3-meter.